GoogleCloudPlatform/batch-samples/build-custom-image/README.md

 [Batch](https://cloud.google.com/batch/docs/get-started) has provided Batch images under project `batch-custom-image` for different OS types.
 The Batch images pre-installs the required packages for running Batch jobs, which can help you save Batch job running time, as well as overcoming network limitations.

-This folder provides strategy on how to build a Batch required (preferred) image with different OS types.
-Due to the latency on GitHub update, if you meet with any issues when running the scripts in the folder, feel free to get help from Batch team.
+This folder contains instructions on how to create a Batch compatible image with various operating system types.

 ## Prerequisites